devvir/tradebot/docs/planning/VENUE_SOURCES.md

 In order, because each answer narrows the next:

+0. **Survey what the archive is missing, before deciding what REST is for.** REST's job is not only "the tables no archive covers" — it is also the holes inside the tables the archive does cover.
+One is already known and documented:
+   [venues/GATE.md](../venues/GATE.md) — Gate serves `404` for `SUN_USDT` 2021-08 and
+   2021-09 while the symbol traded either side, and served a *wrong file* for 2021-07.

+   That gap surfaced by accident, while chasing a corrupt partition.
+Nothing looks for holes, and a month missing inside a symbol's trading life is invisible: no error, no warning, just a partition that never exists — indistinguishable from a symbol that was not trading.

+   So walk trucker's tree first and list, per venue and dataset, every month absent inside a symbol's own first→last range.
+It needs no network, and it turns "REST fills the gaps" into a sized list of what to fetch.
+Revisit `SUN_USDT` as part of it.

 1. **Finish the source survey.** REST for all four venues; OKX `aggtrades`/`swaprate`; the OKX L2 archive's real home; Bybit REST funding/OI history.
 Until these land, the channel lists cannot be written honestly.